HowTo: ESPEasy – Connect VL53L0X / VL53L1X distance sensor to the ESP8266 / ESP32 and read its data

 2. Hello,

-great article and this is how I first became aware of the possible solution with TOF sensors.
-A question that is very important for my tank and I don't have a 3D print available and have to "tinker" a housing.
-Is the opening shown watertight?
-With me, the tank occasionally gets full and the sensor can get a few drops.
-The photos show a hole where more than the openings for the light of the sensor goes through and so I think water can get in here?
+Great article and this is how I first became aware of the possible solution with TOF sensors.
+A question that is very important for my tank and I don't have 3D printing available and have to “make” a housing for myself.
+Is the opening shown waterproof?
+In my case, the tank occasionally gets 100% full and so the sensor can get a few drops.
+The photos show a hole where more than the openings for the sensor's light passes through, so I think water can get in here?
 Is it possible to close this with a small disc?
-Would be important for me and think a decisive difference to ultrasonic measurement.
-There are currently (in the DIY area) only waterproof with a minimum distance of 20cm and some reported problems in tanks.
-Thus, the TOF solution would be ideal.
+Would be important to me and I think it would be a crucial difference to ultrasound measurement.
+Currently (in the DIY area) there is only waterproof with a minimum distance of 20cm and some reported problems in tanks.
+The TOF solution would therefore be ideal.

 Best regards